 As Jews, we pray directly to God, without an intermediary, such as a minister or priest.
-The rabbis, meaning "teacher," lead the services, announce which prayers are being said, provide explanations, and tell the congregants which prayers should be said while standing.
-If the rabbis are unavailable, a lay member of the congregation will lead the services.
+The rabbis, meaning “teacher,” and cantor lead the services, announce which prayers are being said, provide explanations, and tell the congregants which prayers should be said while standing.
+If the clergy is unavailable, a lay member of the congregation will lead the services.
 The prayer books are written in Hebrew and have transliterations (Hebrew written in Roman letters) and have English translations for each prayer.
 Since Hebrew reads from right to left, the books will appear to open from the wrong direction, but the pages are numbered so you will be able to follow the services.

 TYPES OF SERVICES: